PrivMX DOCS

 • force - applies an update, without checking the current version;

-• generateNewKey - generate new symmetric encryption key for KVDB.
-It's useful when a user is removed and you want to prevent them from accessing any new data in the KVDB.
+• forceGenerateNewKey - re-encrypts entries in the KVDB.
+It's useful when a user is removed and we want to prevent them from accessing the KVDB.

 We use cookies on our website.
 We use them to ensure the proper functioning of the site and, if you agree, for purposes we set, such as analytics or marketing.